-- He never asked anyone to do anything similar to this, either on a specific occasion or as a general principle.
+- He did not encourage anyone to imitate this particular behavior, either on a specific occasion or as a general principle.

 - This action was directed against financial exploiters of people trying to worship God, and of those worshipers’ vulnerability in that particular setting.

 - It was not directed against those who had to use the “services” of those exploiters.

 - He was not trying to physically enforce his program or views, or he would have repeated the activity frequently.
 He would have stayed around to forcibly ensure these legal crooks did not re-establish themselves.

 - It was very non-violent in the sense that no blood was spilt, no arrests made, no beating or torture practiced.

 - He was making a very powerful visualization of crucial moral priorities through this very low level of “violence”, and partly because of the rarity of this kind of action.

 - It was not a pattern.
 It was not Jesus’ standard procedure or on-going policy, nor a procedure recommended to us or anyone, but a very tiny proportion of his public activity over those three years.